thecbp/ActivityProfileR/README.md

 ## 6          6     1 <dbl [1,000]>
 ```

-Your data needs to have three columns with the following information:
+Your data should have the following information:

-- `subject_id` identifies a subject's ID *within* their group.
-  - Note that the number `1` identifies the first person in a group, so there should be multiple `1` in this column, and so on.
+- `subject_id` identifies a subject's ID within their group.
+For example, the number `1` will identify the first person in a group, so there should be multiple `1` in this column, and so on.
-- `group` identifies the group that a subject is in
+- `group` identifies the group ID that a subject is in
-- `Xt` is a list-column containing the activity data for each subject.
+- `Xt` contains the activity data for each subject, nested for each

-Now that the data is created, it can be passed into the `EL_test()` function to perform the test.
+You will need to provide the names of the columns that contain this corresponding information in your data (subject ID, group ID, activity data).
+Once your data is in this format, it can be passed into the `EL_test()` function to perform the test.

 ```
+# Test uses bootstrapping, so set seed for consistency
+set.seed(1)

 # Conduct the functional ANOVA test
-el = EL_test(data)
+el = data %>%
+  EL_test(id_col = subject_id,
+          group_col = group,
+          activity_col = Xt)
 ```

-The test uses bootstrap and uses optimization, so it can take a while to run, about 4 minutes.
+The test uses bootstrap and uses optimization, so it can take a while to run.
 See `vignettes("demo")` for more details.